bakerboy448/qbit_manage-wiki/qBit-Manager-on-unRAID.md

   Once you've got the config file set up you should be all set.
   Don't forget to set a cron schedule mines <br>`*/30 * * * *` <-- Runs every 30 min

+**Final note:**<br>
+If you're wanting to do a test run please use the `--dry-run` argument anywhere w/in the call to test how things will look.
+Please do this before running a full run.